AqwamCreates/DataPredict/docs/API/Models/KMeans.md

 Set model's parameters.
 When any of the arguments are nil, previous argument values for that argument will be used.

 ```
-KMeans:setParameters(maxNumberOfIterations: integer, numberOfClusters: integer, distanceFunction: string, setInitialClustersOnDataPoints: boolean, setTheCentroidsDistanceFarthest: boolean)
+KMeans:setParameters(maximumNumberOfIterations: integer, numberOfClusters: integer, distanceFunction: string, setInitialClustersOnDataPoints: boolean, setTheCentroidsDistanceFarthest: boolean)
 ```

 #### Parameters:

-* maxNumberOfIterations: How many times should the model needed to be trained.
+* maximumNumberOfIterations: How many times should the model needed to be trained.

 * numberOfClusters: Number of clusters for model to train and predict on.